 Non-degree graduate students enrolled during a regular semester are required to pay tuition.
 In some cases, a tuition waiver or fellowship may be available from the host field.
 There is no tuition charge for the summer if the student is not enrolled in courses.
 Learn more about tuition costs.

-- Education Credentials: All students enrolled in the Graduate School must possess education credentials equivalent to a U.S. bachelor’s degree.
-At a minimum, international non-degree graduate students must be pursuing graduate-level studies in their home country.
+- Education Credentials: All non-degree students enrolled in the Graduate School must possess education credentials equivalent to a U.S. bachelor’s degree or be pursuing graduate-level studies at their home institution (if applicable).
 On the application form, applicants should describe their postsecondary education history and provide applicable transcripts and diplomas.
 Learn more about international degree equivalencies.

 - English Proficiency: International non-degree graduate applicants must demonstrate English language proficiency even if they will not be taking classes or supervising students.
 See Cornell’s English proficiency requirements to learn more.
 Unlike degree-seeking applicants, non-degree applicants may submit recently-expired scores or copies of a paper score report.